organization-x/peer-help/README.md

 ### Built With

-For the past 5 weeks Team PEER is build a one of kind AI all with just Pur Python!!
+For the past 5 weeks, Team PEER has built a one of kind AI all with just Pure Python!!

  [![Next][Next.js]][Next-url]